Lodged by the Supreme Administrative Court

 The full text of the request for a preliminary ruling can be found here.

-The CJEU ruled that:
+The Court of Justice ruled that:

-"Article 146(1)(a) in conjunction with Article 131 of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as precluding a national legislative provision from making the exemption from value added tax for goods intended to be exported outside the European Union conditional on the goods being placed under the export customs procedure, in a situation in which it is established that the substantive conditions of exemption, in particular the condition that the goods concerned actually leave the territory of the European Union, are satisfied."
+Article 146(1)(a) in conjunction with Article 131 of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as precluding a national legislative provision from making the exemption from value added tax for goods intended to be exported outside the European Union conditional on the goods being placed under the export customs procedure, in a situation in which it is established that the substantive conditions of exemption, in particular the condition that the goods concerned actually leave the territory of the European Union, are satisfied.

-The judgment of the CJEU of 28 March 2019, C-275/18 can be found here.
+The judgment of the Court of Justice of 28 March 2019, C-275/18 can be found here.

-The Supreme Administrative Court lodged a request for a preliminary ruling concerning the interpretation of the principles of fiscal neutrality and proportionality, and of Article 90 of Council Directive 2006/112/ECon the common system of value-added tax in a case concerning the Appellate Finance Directorate's refusal to grand A-PACK CZ an adjustment of the amount of value-added tax paid in respect of unpaid debts considered to be irrecoverable as a result of the debtor's insolvency.
+The Supreme Administrative Court lodged a request for a preliminary ruling concerning the interpretation of the principles of fiscal neutrality and proportionality, and of Article 90 of Council Directive 2006/112/EC on the common system of value-added tax in a case concerning the Appellate Finance Directorate's refusal to grand A-PACK CZ an adjustment of the amount of value-added tax paid in respect of unpaid debts considered to be irrecoverable as a result of the debtor's insolvency.

 The full text of the request for a preliminary ruling can be found here.

-The CJEU ruled that:
+The Court of Justice ruled that:

 "Article 90 of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as precluding national legislation, such as that at issue in the main proceedings, which provides that a taxable person cannot correct the value added tax (VAT) taxable amount, in the case of total or partial non-payment, by its debtor, of a sum due in respect of a transaction subject to that tax, if the debtor is no longer a taxable person for the purposes of VAT."

-The judgment of the CJEU of 8 May 2019, C-127/18 can be found here.
+The judgment of the Court of Justice of 8 May 2019, C-127/18 can be found here.

 The Supreme Administrative Court has referred to the Court of Justice the following question: